Genzi135/GET-achievements/README.md

 # GET-achievements
-Try to get 16 STARTS ⭐
+Try to get 16 STARS ⭐